 LZ competition head could be purchased by Nissan Competition.
 It could be fitted to L-series or Z-series blocks.

-- The LZ22 is a Z22 block with Z22 crankshaft and the LZ20B head
+- LZ22 refers to a hybrid: Z22 block & crankshaft with LZ20B head